 At that time, there was a temple dedicated to Venus (Aphrodite), the goddess of beauty, in the place of Hagia Irene.
 With the spread of Christianity on the Roman territory, this temple was turned into a church.

 2. Constantine’s Hagia Irene Church

 Emperor Constantine decided to move the capital of the Roman Empire to the east.
 For this purpose, he started to reconstruct the small city Byzantium.
 The works that started in 324 AD were completed in 330 AD and the new capital Constantinople was opened with a ceremony.
-The first thing that Constantine did was to build the Great Palace, where he would live.
-Next to the palace, he built a much larger Hippodrome than Septimus Severus had created.

 Other iconic structures of the city included the Forum of Constantine and the Church of the Holy Apostles.
 Constantine also renovated the Hagia Irene Church.
 As I mentioned above, this was a small church built on the Temple of Venus.
 This modest church was enlarged and its name was changed to Hagia Irene (aka Hagia Eirene), which means “the Holy Peace”.